hnw/jpauli.github.io/_carew/posts/2016-04-08-hashtables.md

 	}

 This fact is important, and it has pushed some constraints into how hashtables are implemented.
-All the data are contiguous in memory, they are stored in `zval`s themselves packed into `Buckets` allocated as the `arData` C-array field.
+All the data are contiguous in memory, they are stored in `zval`s themselves packed into `Bucket`s allocated as the `arData` C-array field.
 Something like that :

-	$a = [3=> 'foo', 8 => 'bar', 'baz' => []];
+	$a = [3 => 'foo', 8 => 'bar', 'baz' => []];

 ![simple_hash_data](../../../img/php7-hashtables/simple_hash_data_1.png)

-Thus iterating over the hashtable is really easy, one must simply iterate over the `arData` C array, this is a contiguous memory scanning, which is very fast and very CPU cache friendly (the CPU cache line 1 may have loaded the full arData, accessing each cell in about one nanosecond.
+Thus iterating over the hashtable is really easy, one must simply iterate over the `arData` C array, this is a contiguous memory scanning, which is very fast and very CPU cache friendly as the CPU cache line 1 may have loaded the full `arData`, accessing each cell in about one nanosecond.
 Note that `arData` is 64bits aligned to maximize CPU cache transfer and storage (as well as optimizing alignement over 64bit workload full instructions).
 Some code to iterate over the hashtable could look like this :

 	size_t i;